 Ben and Erin Napier, the home improvement duo behind HGTV's Home Town, also expressed doubts regarding the trend.
 "I don't know how it would adhere to a porcelain tile," Ben says.
 "I don't know."

-If that’s not an option, there are certain peel-and-stick tile decals that can improve the appearance of unfortunate floor tiles.
-Affordable rugs can also help cover them.
-If you’re really attached to the idea of painting tile floors, though, go about the project carefully.
+If you're really attached to the idea of painting tile floors, go about the project carefully.

 "To achieve the best results, I recommend working with professional painters that are specialized and equipped to properly paint ceramic tiled floors and walls, and leave the area unused for several days to allow the paint to dry once the project is completed," Macfarlane says.